 It seems like we’ve been hearing about how expensive markets are for years.
 But with limited exceptions, most markets have continued to track higher and higher.
 Which brings with it a dilemma.
 It feels ever more uncomfortable putting money to work, but there’s no guarantees markets won’t keep going up.
 And leaving your cash in the bank means guaranteed low returns.

 So, what do you do when markets feel expensive?
 We use a combination of strategies to help us navigate these difficult waters.
-Here’s a few that might work for you as well.
+Here’s a few smart investment ideas that might work for you as well.

 Maximise returns on cash